Chivasik/How-to-use-Parallels-Desktop-for-free/README.md

 #### It must look something like this.
 > https://drive.google.com/file/d/164BTb17kdhbwVHq-XRAO6z7dffxHkk46/view?usp=sharing

-## Once everything is done close shortcuts app and run the shortcut.
+## Once everything is done close Shortcuts app and run the shortcut.
 ### If something have gone wrong contact me.